oddandreas/phonegap-dropbox-sync-android/readme.md

 var doRecursive = true;

 dropbox.uploadFolder(localFileUri, dropboxFolderPath, doRecursive).done(function() {
-    // dropboxFolderPath is the Dropbox folder you want to upload the files/folders into
+    // dropboxFolderPath is the Dropbox folder you want to upload the files/folders into.
-    // the folder upload can be done recursively by passing true in the 3rd parameter });
+    // The folder upload can be done recursively by passing true in the 3rd parameter.
+});
 ```